Phase 4 Of The MCU Will Be Announced After ‘Spider-Man: Far From Home’

 “The game plan is to not reveal the game plan until after Endgame and Far From Home… And wanting the focus to be on, of course, Captain Marvel, Endgame, Far From Home, and really what will be a 23-movie journey, and there’ll be plenty of time to talk about what comes after that,” Feige said.

 Spider-Man: Far From Home marks the 23rd movie for the studio since Iron Man hit the big screen back in 2008.
 Endgame has been the culmination of 21 films and is set to promise an overwhelmingly satisfactory ending.
-With Far From Home being just three movies away, little is known about what comes next since the Tom Holland film will be the last MCU film of 2019.
+With Far From Home being just three movies away, little is known about what comes next, since the Tom Holland film will be the last MCU film of 2019.

 After #AvengersEndgame, Marvel won't announce Phase 4 all at once. https://t.co/qe0CXE3EBT pic.twitter.com/kxKeDTqzEq